aws/aws-panorama-cli/README.md

 ```
 descriptor.json basically provides the path for the command that needs to run and the path to the file that needs to be executed once the container starts.

-(Temporary) For building the container, you might need access to a private Dockerfile, reach out to prannoyp@ to get permissions.
+(#####Internal) For building the container, you might need access to a private Dockerfile, reach out to prannoyp@ to get permissions.
 If you already have permissions and are still facing issues, run the following command to authenticate `aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin 726743625486.dkr.ecr.us-west-2.amazonaws.com`
 If you're using an older version of Dockerfile which has 500245141608 as account id in the image name, run the following command instead to authenticate `aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin 500245141608.dkr.ecr.us-west-2.amazonaws.com`

 We can now build the package using the following command to create a container asset.